Women Workers in the Old Testament

 Meanwhile the king had another problem: his queen, Vashti, had refused his request to display her beauty before a raucous, drunken crowd of men feasting with the king.
 Such impertinence must be punished, and Vashti was deposed as queen.
 But who would succeed her?
 A beauty contest was held to locate the most beautiful virgins in all 127 provinces of Persia, and Mordecai's niece, Esther, was among those brought to the palace to undergo the year-long beauty treatment required before presentation to the king.
 At the end, Esther finished first in the pageant and was crowned queen of the realm.
 The one fact about her that remained hidden was that she was a Jew.

-Meanwhile Haman succeeded in convincing Xerxes that on December 13 of that year every Jew in the Persian Empire should be killed.
+Meanwhile Haman succeeded in convincing Xerxes that every Jew in the Persian Empire should be killed.
 Due to the intractability of the Law of the Medes and Persians, once Xerxes signed that edict (not knowing that his queen was one of the hated Jews), nothing could overturn it.

 When Esther heard about the decree, she sent word to Mordecai, who responded, " Do not think that in the king’s palace you will escape any more than all the other Jews.
 For if you keep silence at such a time as this, relief and deliverance will rise for the Jews from another quarter, but you and your father’s family will perish.
 Who knows?
 Perhaps you have come to royal dignity for just such a time as this.”
 (Esther 4:13-14)